Key question: Once Chinese AI chatbots start running ads, will we end up with another Baidu — buried in sketchy promotions and useless results?

 This means your GEO strategy has two components:

-- Training data presence: Your brand needs to exist in the data the model was trained on.
-This means publications, press releases, platform mentions, academic citations — the more, the better.
+Your brand needs to exist in the data the model was trained on.
+Publications, press releases, platform mentions, academic citations — the more, the better.

-- Retrieval-time signals: Some AI systems also pull from real-time sources.
-If your brand has a strong presence on Zhihu, Baidu Baike, or industry databases, these can surface in live queries.
+Some AI systems pull from real-time sources.
+Strong presence on Zhihu, Baidu Baike, or industry databases can surface in live queries.

 📊 What Actually Moves the Needle

-Based on observations of how Chinese AI assistants respond to queries, here's what seems to influence recommendations:
+Based on observations of how Chinese AI assistants respond to queries, here's what influences recommendations:

-Platform authority matters more than website traffic.
-A mention on Baidu Baike — which is essentially China's Wikipedia — carries more weight than a blog post with a million views.
-Baidu Baike entries go through a verification process.
-The AI treats them as structured, reliable data points.
+A mention on Baidu Baike carries more weight than a blog post with a million views.
+The AI treats verified entries as structured, reliable data points.

-Recency signals are mixed.
 For some queries, recent mentions matter.
-For others, the model seems to draw from a fixed training snapshot.
-The safe bet: maintain consistent presence over time rather than chasing viral moments.
+For others, the model draws from a fixed snapshot.
+The safe bet: maintain consistent presence over time.

-Citations beget citations.
-If your brand gets mentioned by an authoritative source — a government body, a respected industry publication, an academic paper — other sources tend to follow.
+One mention from a credible source — government, publication, academic — triggers others to follow.
 Early mentions from credible entities compound over time.

 What moves the needle: Platform authority (Baidu Baike) > traffic.
 Recency signals vary by query.
 Citations beget citations — earn one credible mention and others follow.